Info icon

 01 Sign in to the AWS Management Console.

-02 Navigate to Amazon CloudTrail console at https://console.aws.amazon.com/cloudtrail/.
+02 Navigate to Amazon CloudTrail console available at https://console.aws.amazon.com/cloudtrail/.

-03 In the navigation panel, under CloudTrail, choose Trails.
+03 In the left navigation panel, under CloudTrail, choose Trails.

 04 Click on the name (link) of the trail that you want to examine, available in the same AWS cloud region as the unwanted Amazon EC2 reservation.

-05 In the General details section, click on the trail log file, available under Trail log location.
+05 In the General details section, click on the trail log file (link), listed under Trail log location.

-06 Navigate to the appropriate trail log file location, i.e. <trail-log-bucket>/AWSLogs/<aws-account-id>/CloudTrail/<aws-region>/<year>/<month>/<day> and identify the CloudTrail log file that contains the API activity recorded on the same date as the unwanted purchase request.
+06 Navigate to the appropriate trail log file location, i.e., <trail-log-bucket>/AWSLogs/<aws-account-id>/CloudTrail/<aws-region>/<year>/<month>/<day> and identify the CloudTrail log file that contains the API activity recorded on the same date as the unwanted RI purchase request.

-07 Select the Amazon CloudTrail log file that you want to examine, choose Actions, and select Open to download and open the log file in your browser.
+07 Select the Amazon CloudTrail log file that you want to examine and choose Download to download the file to your computer.

-08 Once the CloudTrail log file is opened, search for the following attributes in order to identify the necessary log record:
+08 Extract and open the downloaded log file in your preferred text editor and search for the following attributes in order to identify the necessary log record:

-09 Identify the right CloudTrail log entry (record) based on the attributes listed at the previous step and verify the "userIdentity" attribute value to determine the origin and context for the selected unwanted purchase request.
+09 Identify the correct CloudTrail log entry (record) based on the attributes listed in the previous step and verify the "userIdentity" attribute value to determine the origin and context for the selected unwanted purchase request.

 10 Repeat steps no. 4 – 9 to verify the request origin and context for other unwanted reservation purchases placed in the selected AWS region.